 - Visit Thun Castle and cross the impressive Panoramabrucke Sigriswil near Lake Thun

 - Visit Giessbach Falls situated on the southern shore of Lake Brienz.
 You can also stay at the Grand Hotel Giessbach which is right next to the fall.

-- Top Of Europe Jungfrau– One of the most popular tourist attraction in the Jungfrau region.
-The train journey till Wengen or Grindelwald is covered by Swiss Pass, post that you need to pay to visit the Top of Europe (you get 25% discount on the remainder of the journey).
+- Top Of Europe Jungfrau– One of the most popular tourist attractions in the Jungfrau region.
+The train journey till Wengen or Grindelwald is covered by Swiss Pass and then you need to pay to visit the Top of Europe (you get a 25% discount on the remainder of the journey).
 You can book the tickets online or on the spot.

 Explore the Jungfrau Region

 Jungfrau region is a place where you want to slow down, pause, or linger at points of interest.
 If you want to cover more grounds, we would suggest starting early as there is much to see and chances of getting distracted and spending way too much time in one place are guaranteed.